o-ran-sc/o-du-phy/docs/Transport-Layer-and-ORAN-Fronthaul-Protocol-Implementation_fh.rst

 Figure 8.
 ORAN Fronthaul Process

-The XRAN library provides support for transporting In-band and Quadrature (IQ) samples between the O-DU and O-RU within the RAN architecture based on functional split 7.2x.
+The XRAN library provides support for transporting In-band and Quadrature (IQ) samples between the O-DU and O-RU within the xRAN architecture based on functional split 7.2x.
 The library defines the xRAN packet formats to be used to transport radio samples within Front Haul according to the ORAN Fronthaul specification.
 It provides functionality for generating xRAN packets, appending IQ samples in the packet payload, and extracting IQ samples from xRAN packets.

-The Bronze release version of the library supports U-plane and C-plane only.
-It is ready to be used in the PTP synchronized |br|
+Note: The Bronze release version of the library supports U-plane and C-plane only.
+It is ready to be used in the PTP synchronized environment.
-environment.

-Regarding the clock model and synchronization topology, configurations C1 and C3 of the connection between O-DU and O-RU are the only configurations supported in this release of the xRAN implementation.
+Note: Regarding the clock model and synchronization topology, configurations C1 and C3 of the connection between O-DU and O-RU are the only configurations supported in this release of the xRAN implementation.

-Quality of PTP synchronization with respect to S-plane of ORAN Fronthaul requirements as defined for O-RU is out of the scope of this document.
-PTP master and PTP slave configuration are expected to satisfy only the O-DU side of |br|
-requirements and provide the “best-effort” PTP master for O-RU.
+Note: Quality of PTP synchronization with respect to S-plane of ORAN Fronthaul requirements as defined for O-RU is out of the scope of this document.
+PTP primary and PTP secondary configuration are expected to satisfy only the O-DU side of requirements and provide the “best-effort” PTP primary for O-RU.
 This may or may not be sufficient for achieving the end to end system requirements of S-plane.
-Specialized dedicated NIC card with additional HW functionality might be |br|
-required to achieve PTP master functionality to satisfy O-RU precision requirements for RAN deployments scenarios.
+Specialized dedicated NIC card with additional HW functionality might be required to achieve PTP primary functionality to satisfy O-RU precision requirements for RAN deployments scenarios.